Become a minister through the Universal Life Church

 Welcome!
 This is a page for those who have been ordained before, but want to re-new your dedication or commitment to the ministry.
 Or if you're not sure that you're ordained and want to confirm it just in case.

 Over the years I've been doing this, I've found that many people want to re-new their dedication -- as a baptism of sorts.
-For that reason, I've created this section so people can re-ordain themselves however many times they would like.
+For that reason, I've created this section so people can become re-ordained however many times they would like.
 It's also a way to be sure you have back-up to your ordination.
 If there's any question about when you were ordained, these are kept in a separate database for back-up.

 Both your name and complete address must be